 When the authentication is performed through an automated/online process, the Applicant submits the information directly to IdenTrust or the RA over a secure session online.
 Automated authentications are not based on human interaction, but are based on high-correlation of an identity proofing algorithm, and they are completed automatically.
 No paper forms are necessary in this case.

-To meet the requirements for completing the identity proofing algorithm an Applicant must provide at least one form of identification from the section "antecedent in-person based information" below (see 1 through 4).
+To meet the requirements for completing the identity proofing algorithm an Applicant must provide at least one of these forms of "antecedent in-person based information" identification: